How to make an appointment

 - You can download the NHS app to request an appointment.

-- You can telephone your preferred practice to ask for an appointment.
+- You can telephone our Patient Access Hub to ask for an appointment.
+Please use the telephone number of your registered practice.

 - You can book online for a cervical smear appointments.
 To do this you will need to sign up with Patient Access (ask your reception team for details.
 You will need to supply photo ID), or download the NHS app from your usual app store.